 Using rongoā Māori is an activity for students learn about rongoā Māori through a silent card game.

 Explore our collection of Rongoā Māori resources on the Science Learning Hub with helpful notes for teachers.
-Login to make this collection part of your private collection – just click on the copy icon.
+Login to make this collection part of your private collection – just click on the copy icon18.
 You can then add additional content, notes and make other changes.

 Nature of science